Carnagion/dissertation/interim/interim.typ

 #figure(original-gantt, caption: [Original Gantt chart], gap: 1em) <original-gantt>

+However, a rolling horizon extension to the algorithm has not yet been implemented.
+The time taken to produce a basic working branch-and-bound implementation without de-icing was longer than expected -- the original plan allocated approximately two weeks for this, but in reality it required closer to three weeks.
+This was primarily due to issues with adapting a classic branch-and-bound method to utilizing the preprocessed sets of separation-identical aircraft, and underestimation of the workload of other modules.

-Additionally, certain tasks -- such as developing an initial visualisation tool -- took much less time than expected, further offsetting the delay incurred by the branch-and-bound-implementation.
-Based on this, the timelines for some remaining tasks have also been revised.
+Despite this, the project is on schedule since the original plan had accounted for such delays -- the original Gantt chart includes gaps of multiple days at various points througout the timeline.
+Certain tasks -- such as developing an initial visualisation tool -- took much less time than expected, further offsetting the delay incurred by the branch-and-bound-implementation.
+Additionally, the tasks that have been completed have laid down most of the groundwork for the tasks yet to come, and have improved my overall understanding of and grasp on the problem domain.

-This Gantt chart has now been updated to reflect the actual tasks completed during the first half of the project, as well as the remaining tasks along with their revised timelines set to be completed during the second half:
+Based on this, the timelines for some remaining tasks have been revised, and Gantt chart has been updated -- see @revised-gantt -- to reflect the actual tasks completed during the first half of the project, as well as the remaining (revised) tasks.
+The second half of the project will focus mainly on applying more optimisations and pruning rules to the existing branch-and-bound algorithm, implementing a mathematical programming algorithm, and implementing a dymamic programming algorithm.

 / A: Write the project proposal
 / B: Research prior approaches into runway sequencing and de-icing